How to Grow Garlic Bulbs

 rich soil, in a partly to mostly sunny location and it will thrive.

-It is most commonly used as a spice or herb.
-It is used in recipes around
+Garlic is most commonly used as a spice or herb.
+The robust flavor of garlic,

 Garlic does not stake it's claim to fame on cooking alone.
 It is